Why your content marketing strategy should focus on search engine optimisation (SEO) topics — not just keywords — to differentiate your B2B marketing.

 - Research proves that the topic cluster approach leads to better ranking in search engine results, more impressions and more site visits.

 Want more inside information on how to give your content marketing strategies a competitive advantage?
-Check out Dare To Be Different: The State of Content Marketing Differentiation in 2017.
+Check out How to survive in the era of killer competition.